jenkinsci/remoting-kafka-plugin/README.md

 See the [CHANGELOG](CHANGELOG.md).

+## How to run demo of the plugin

+1. Requirements: docker, docker-compose installed.

+2. Build the images: `docker-compose build`.

+3. Run the demo script: `source run_demo.sh`.

+4. Features in the demo:

+- Docker Compose starts preconfigured Master and agent instance, they connect automatically using Kafka launcher.
+- Kafka is secured and encrypted with SSL.
+- There few demo jobs in the instance so that a user can launch a job on the agent.
+- Kakfa Manager supported in localhost:9000 to support monitoring of Kafka cluster.

+5. Bring down the services: `docker-compose down`

 ## How to use the plugin in alpha version

 Alpha version of the plugin is now released under [Experimental Update Center](https://jenkins.io/doc/developer/publishing/releasing-experimental-updates/#configuring-jenkins-to-use-experimental-update-center).